Morality: Politics

-In fact, one of them, maybe the most, elementary of moral principles is that of universality, that is, If something's right for me, it's right for you; if it's wrong for you, it's wrong for me.
+In fact, one of them, maybe the most elementary of moral principles is that of universality, that is, If something's right for me, it's right for you; if it's wrong for you, it's wrong for me.
 Any moral code that is even worth looking at has that at its core somehow.

 Religion

+The Abrahamic religions prescribe morality as normative (Gebhard Fugel: Moses receives the tablets, c.
+1900).

 Religion and morality are not synonymous.
 Morality does not depend upon religion although for some this is "an almost automatic assumption".
 According to The Westminster Dictionary of Christian Ethics, religion and morality "are to be defined differently and have no definitional connections with each other.
 Conceptually and in principle, morality and a religious value system are two distinct kinds of value systems or action guides."

 Positions

 Within the wide range of moral traditions, religious value-systems co-exist with contemporary secular frameworks such as consequentialism, freethought, humanism, utilitarianism, and others.
 There are many types of religious value-systems.
 Modern monotheistic religions, such as Islam, Judaism, Christianity, and to a certain degree others such as Sikhism and Zoroastrianism, define right and wrong by the laws and rules as set forth by their respective scriptures and as interpreted by religious leaders within each respective faith.
 Other religions spanning pantheistic to nontheistic tend to be less absolute.
 For example, within Buddhism, the intention of the individual and the circumstances should be accounted for in the form of merit, to determine if an action is termed right or wrong.
 Barbara Stoler Miller points out a further disparity between the values of religious traditions, stating that in Hinduism, "practically, right and wrong are decided according to the categories of social rank, kinship, and stages of life.
 For modern Westerners, who have been raised on ideals of universality and egalitarianism, this relativity of values and obligations is the aspect of Hinduism most difficult to understand".

 Religions provide different ways of dealing with moral dilemmas.
 For example, Hinduism lacks any absolute prohibition on killing, recognizing that it "may be inevitable and indeed necessary" in certain circumstances.
 Monotheistic traditions view certain acts—such as abortion or divorce—in more absolute terms.
 Religion is not always positively associated with morality.
 Philosopher David Hume stated that "the greatest crimes have been found, in many instances, to be compatible with a superstitious piety and devotion; Hence it is justly regarded as unsafe to draw any inference in favor of a man's morals, from the fervor or strictness of his religious exercises, even though he himself believe them sincere."